 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Yatsen, Barclays, Warner Bros., and Olo and Encourages Investors to Contact the Firm

-NEW YORK, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Yatsen Holding Ltd. YSG, Barclays PLC BCS, Warner Bros.
-Discovery, Inc. WBD, and Olo, Inc. OLO.
+/EIN News/ -- NEW YORK, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Yatsen Holding Ltd. (NYSE: YSG), Barclays PLC (NYSE: BCS), Warner Bros.
+Discovery, Inc. (NASDAQ: WBD), and Olo, Inc. (NYSE: OLO).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: November 19, 2020 – March 10, 2022 or pursuant to the Company’s November 19, 2020 IPO